-Programming PAE and PAF proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the Empty Offset LSB Register on the first LOW-to-HIGH transition of WCLK.
+For the IDT72291, programming \overline{PAE} and \overline{PAF} proceeds as follows: when \overline{LD} and \overline{WEN} are set LOW, data on the inputs Dn are written into the Empty Offset LSB Register on the first LOW-to-HIGH transition of WCLK.
 Upon the second LOW-to-HIGH transition of WCLK, data are written into the Empty Offset Mid-Byte Register.
 Upon the third LOW-to-HIGH transition of WCLK, data are written into the Empty Offset MSB Register.
 Upon the fourth LOW-to-HIGH transition of WCLK, data are written into the Full Offset LSB Register.
-Upon the fifth LOW-to-HIGH transition of WCLK, data are written into the Full Offset MSB Register.
+Upon the fifth LOW-to-HIGH transition of WCLK, data are written into the Full Offset Mid-Byte Register.
 Upon the sixth LOW-to-HIGH transition of WCLK, data are written into the Full Offset MSB Register.
 The seventh transition of WCLK writes, once again, into the Empty Offset LSB Register.

-See Figure 14, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.
+ter.
+See Figure 15, Parallel Loading of Programmable Flag Registers for the IDT72291, for the timing diagram for this mode.